A Deep State-Space Model Compression Method using Upper Bound on Output Error: Model reduction for Deep SSM

 Here, $\mathcal{S}^{(i)}$ and $\hat{\mathcal{S}}^{(i)}$ denote, respectively for the $i$-th layer of the Deep SSM, the systems~\eqref{eq:d-LQO} with $A:=\mathrm{diag}(\Lambda)$ and~\eqref{eq:d-r-LQO} with $\hat{A}:=\mathrm{diag}(\hat{\Lambda})$.

+\tblack{ The design of $r_{\mathrm{list}}$ is important when solving the MOR problem.
+Generally, using a larger $r$ in MOR can improve the approximation accuracy of the ROM by retaining more dynamical information of the original system.
+Therefore, to minimize the objective function of~\eqref{eq:opt_original}, the $r_{\mathrm{list}}$ should be set in descending order.
+We show in Section~\ref{sec:experiment} that this design principle is also effective for model compression.}

-In the MOR problem~\eqref{eq:opt_original}, $\tilde{G}_i$ is given independently of the optimization variables; therefore, it suffices to minimize $\bigl\|\,\mathcal{S}^{(i)}-\hat{\mathcal{S}}^{(i)}\,\bigr\|_{h^2_L}$, which is the same setting as the existing method described in Fig.~\ref{fig:comparison}.
-Note, as discussed in~\cite{sakamoto2025compression}, that because the internal linear state-space models in the Deep SSM are (i) defined on a finite horizon, (ii) required to be stability-guaranteed for reliable training, and (iii) formulated over the complex field, recent $\mathcal{H}^2$ MOR theory for LQO systems~\cite{reiter2024h2, zulfiqar2024time} is not directly applicable in some cases.
+When performing optimization, since $\tilde{G}_i$ is given independently of the optimization variables, it suffices to minimize $\bigl\|\,\mathcal{S}^{(i)}-\hat{\mathcal{S}}^{(i)}\,\bigr\|_{h^2_L}$, which is the same setting as the existing method described in Fig.~\ref{fig:comparison}.
+Note, as discussed in~\cite{sakamoto2025compression}, that because the internal linear SSMs in the Deep SSM are (i) defined on a finite horizon, (ii) required to be stability-guaranteed for reliable training, and (iii) formulated over the complex field, recent $\mathcal{H}^2$ MOR theory for LQO systems~\cite{reiter2025h, zulfiqar2024time} is not directly applicable in some cases.

 \begin{remark} In model reduction for Deep SSMs, it is preferable to optimize the objective $f$ in \eqref{eq:opt_original} rather than the aggregate output error $e_{\xi}$ defined in~\eqref{eq:exi}.
 The quantity $e_{\xi}$ is difficult to optimize directly because it is nonsmooth and lacks a closed-form characterization, and it involves multi-fold products of layerwise Volterra kernels $h_1, h_2$.
-In contrast, the objective $f$ is analytic and smooth, which facilitates the design of efficient optimization algorithms; moreover, it enables the construction of ROMs that preserve Deep SSM-specific properties as in~\eqref{eq:opt_original}.
+In contrast, the objective $f$ admits a closed-form expression and is differentialble as a real-valued function of the real and imaginary parts of the complex variables, except at points where the corresponding $h^{2}_{L}$ error is exactly zero.
+Moreover, it enables the construction of ROMs that preserve Deep SSM-specific properties as in~\eqref{eq:opt_original}.
 Motivated by these considerations, our goal is not to minimize \(e_{\xi}\) directly, but to solve the optimization problem~\eqref{eq:opt_original} so as to obtain reduced parameters that decrease $e_{\xi}$. \end{remark}

+\begin{remark} \tblack{The design principle, namely assigning larger reduced dimensions to shallow layers, is also useful for MOR-based compression for Deep SSM architectures~\cite{gu2022efficiently,gu2022parameterization, smith2023simplified, gu2023mamba} with general nonlinear functions such as GeLU.
+This is because, when the nonlinear functions are Lipschitz continuous, an output error bound can be derived in the same manner as Theorem~\ref{thm:error_analysis_general}.
+However, for such general models, the corresponding model reduction problem may be computationally expensive.} \end{remark}